solarix09/public-repo-test/README.md

 This should should the correct link format on GitHub mobile app view (on web, it looks like `#1`) --> https://github.com/solarix09/public-repo-test/issues/1

+## another another new new line

+new line new line
+new line new line
+new line new line

 ## another test here: